ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 When you update or snooze an alert we actually create an AWS Iot job for our RPI to process.
 The backend application on the RPI knows how to handle these events and updates his H2 database accordingly.
-And then thanks to the sync component we built in the RPI backend those changes get synced to our dynamoDB table.
+Together with our sync component we built on the RPI backend, those changes get updated directly to our dynamoDB table.

 #### Create Custom event
 {:.no_toc}